It’s no secret I’ve always struggled with flying.

 Which, yeah, is kind of ridiculous for someone who travels for living.
 I’ve taken well over a hundred flights during the past five years, but stepping on a plane makes me nervous.
 I’m practically guaranteed to dream about being in a plane crash the night before a flight.

-I hate relinquishing my sense of control, I start panicking whenever I look out the window and realise just how much nothingness there is between me and the ground, I’ve been known to start sobbing over a patch of rough turbulence, and I’m permanently bracing myself to come face-to-face with a hijacker.
+I hate relinquishing my sense of control, I start worrying whenever I look out the window and realise just how much nothingness there is between me and the ground, I’ve been known to start crying over a patch of rough turbulence, and I’m permanently bracing myself to come face-to-face with a hijacker.

 I know my fear is irrational.
 I know how planes work.
 I understand all the technical stuff.
 I know they don’t just fall out of the sky.
 I know that turbulence isn’t dangerous.
 I know that if flying was as unsafe as driving, there would be hundreds of crashes a day.